-The TurboGrafx-16 (T-16) was the American version of the wildly popular Japanese "PC Engine" console.
+The TurboGrafx-16 was the American version of the popular Japanese "PC Engine" console.
 Although billed as the first 16-bit console, in fact it was powered by an 8-bit CPU.
-Its graphics chip however was 16-bit, and capable of displaying an impressive 512 colors simultaneously.
-The T-16 was also the first console to support a CD-ROM attachment, but NEC did a poor job of maximizing the potential of this feature.
+It did house a pair of 16-bit graphics chips however, capable of displaying an impressive 512 colors simultaneously.
+The system was also the first console to support a CD-ROM attachment, but NEC did a poor job of maximizing the potential of this feature.

-Controllers: T-16: B / Duo: B. Although the controllers for both systems are practically identical, for some reason they are completely incompatible without adaptors!
-I'm not sure why that is, except perhaps a strategy to sell more controllers.
-They are slightly larger than the NES pads but sport the same basic button configuration.
-There are four buttons: Select, Run, and two "action" buttons labeled "I" and "II" with their own "turbo" settings.
-Although the turbo switches may seem like a cheap gimmick, they actually come in handy in a number of T-16 games.
-In general, the controllers are very comfortable and responsive, but an extra button or two would have been nice.
+Controllers: B. Although the controllers for both systems are practically identical, they are completely incompatible without adaptors!
+Though slightly larger than an NES conrol pad, they sport the same basic button configuration.
+There are four buttons: Select, Run, and two "action" buttons labeled "I" and "II" with their own turbo settings.
+Although the turbo switches may seem like a cheap gimmick, they actually come in handy in a number of games.
+In general the controllers are very comfortable and responsive, but an extra button or two would have been nice.